saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#checkoutcustomerdetach">CheckoutCustomerDetach</a></td>
 <td>

-Removes the user assigned as the owner of the Checkout.
+Removes the user assigned as the owner of the checkout.

 </td>
 </tr>